aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sparklinegroup/_index.md

 ```

-For the description of this property, please see [getNegativePointsColor()](../../com.aspose.cells/sparklinegroup\#getNegativePointsColor--)
+Sets the color of the negative values on the sparkline group.

 **Parameters:**
 | Parameter | Type | Description |